-Lynch said the production move stems from a desire by Kelly owners Bob and Jon Kelly "to control our own destiny" in syndication programing costs.
+Lynch said the production move stems from a desire by Kelly owners Bob and Jon Kelly "to control our own destiny" in syndiagent for such as acts as Alvin and the Chipcation programing costs.

 Freedom honored.
-Freedom Newspapers' WRGB-TV Schenectady, N.Y., received the 24th annual Golden Mike award from the Broadcast Pioneers during ceremonies at New York's Plaza hotel.
-Accepting the award for WRGB-TV, the first television station to receive the honor, was D. Robert Segal, president of Freedom Newspapers.
+Freedom Newspapers' wrgs-TV Schenectady, N.Y., received the 24th annual Golden Mike award from the Broadcast Pioneers during ceremonies at New York's Plaza hotel.
+Accepting the award for wrgb-TV, the first television station to receive the honor, was D. Robert Segal, president of Freedom Newspapers.
 At left is James J. Delmonico, president of the Broadcast Pioneers.

 Lynch said that the Sacramento production facility is staffed by 25 people.
-Syndication offices in Sacramento, New York, Chicago and a "Southeastern city" are anticipated to be set up by the end of this year.
+Syndication offices in Sacramento, New York, Chicago and a "Southeastern city" anticipated to be set up by the end of this